kumar-github/a/README.md

 ## Few things about Spring Boot Actuator

 *Spring Boot Actuator* module helps you monitor and manage your application.
 You can choose to manage and monitor your application by using **HTTP** endpoints or with **JMX**.
 Actuator endpoints let you monitor and interact with your application.
 Spring Boot includes a number of built-in endpoints and lets you add your own.

 You can *enable* or *disable* each individual endpoint and *expose* them (make them remotely accessible) over **HTTP** or **JMX**.
 An endpoint is considered to be *available* when it is both *enabled* and *exposed*.
-The built-in endpoints are auto-configured only when they are available.
+The built-in endpoints are auto configured only when they are available.
 Most applications choose exposure over HTTP, where the `ID` of the endpoint and a prefix of `/actuator` is mapped to a URL.
 For example, by default, the health endpoint is mapped to `/actuator/health`.

 <br/>